stevengharris/MarkupEditor/READMEJS.md

 > Every ProseMirror document conforms to a schema, which describes the set of nodes and marks that it is made out of, along with the relations between those, such as which node may occur as a child node of which other nodes.

 Basically, if it's not defined in the schema, then it cannot exist in a MarkupEditor document.
 For example, if you attempt to load HTML containing SPAN elements, they will be ignored.
 (This is not strictly true, since the MarkupEditor preprocesses HTML to extract SPAN contents that will be recognized by the MarkupEditor as defined in the Schema.)
+The end result is that MarkupEditor only produces "clean" HTML documents, not ones littered with SPANS and styles.
+You can paste from an HTML page in your browser, which often contains gnarly HTML because of whatever the web site used to produce it, but it will be brought into the MarkupEditor containing only the elements defined in the schema.

 This file defines the Schema for the MarkupEditor.
 It's similar to the `prosemirror-example-setup`, but includes such things as DIV and BUTTON to support the MarkupEditor usage of multiple contenteditable divs [discussed here](https://github.com/stevengharris/MarkupEditor/discussions/178).